PlayFab/UnitySDK/README.md

 # UnitySDK README

+The PlayFab Unity SDK consists of two packages—PlayFab (UnitySDK)[https://aka.ms/PlayFabUnitySdk] and the optional [PlayFab Unity Editor Extensions](https://aka.ms/PlayFabUnityEdEx).

+The Editor Extensions package provides a simple user interface to help you download, install, configure, upgrade the PlayFab SDK.
+It is the simpler way to get set up right away.
+However, it requires you to include additional files into your project.

-The PlayFab Unity SDK consists of two packages.
-The "PlayFab UnitySDK" and the optional "PlayFab Unity Editor Extensions".
-Setup is very easy with the Extensions, but it requires additional project files.
-Expert users can install the SDK directly, by extracting the SDK package manually, and configuring the scriptable-objects using the Unity inspector window.
+If you are an advanced user, consider installing the PlayFab SDK directly by extracting the package and configuring the scriptable-objects using the Unity inspector window.
+Detailed instructions on how to get started are provided in the section below.

-The easist way to get started is to use our [EditorExtensions package](https://aka.ms/PlayFabUnityEdEx).
-This provides a clean UI for configuring the SDK as well as automatically downloading, installing, and upgrading the PlayFab SDK.

 ## 1. Overview:

 This document describes the process of configuring and building the PlayFab Unity package and distribution package.
 The document also contains instructions for developers to start using the package in their Unity games.

 ## 2. Prerequisites: